9 Countries That Eat Cats and Dogs (Slideshow)

 We’re familiar with the idea of huskies pulling sled teams through the furious snow drifts of the Poles.
 The harsh weather conditions make it the sort of place where certain winter dog breeds thrive and humans couldn’t really get by without them.
 Yet, when the going gets particularly tough, the tough get going… all the way to the soup pot.
 Historically, dogs have been used as an emergency food source in parts of Siberia, Alaska, northern Canada, and Greenland for centuries, so it’s really a tried and tested formula.

-It’s the world’s 14th largest economy, yet every year around 2.5 million cats and dogs are consumed as a “health” food in South Korea.
+It’s the world’s 14th largest economy, yet every year around 2.5 million dogs are consumed as a “health” food in South Korea.
 While dog meat is eaten throughout the year, it is particularly popular in the summer.
-Koreans believe that eating dog on the warmest days of the year, known as “Bok Nal” (literally "dog days"), helps beat the heat.
-While animal rights groups are furious about the trend (the animals are usually electrocuted, beaten, or hanged to death) the sale of cats and dogs for food is a $2 billion a year industry in the country.
+Some Koreans believe that eating dog on the warmest days of the year, known as “Bok Nal,” helps beat the heat.
+While animal rights groups are furious about the trend (the animals are usually electrocuted, beaten, or hanged to death) the sale of dogs for food is a $2 billion a year industry in the country.

 Dogs were bred for their meat by the Aztecs.
 For hundreds of years, eating dog meat has been a staple of the culinary culture of the region.
 In some parts of the country, the practice is still going strong, particularly among the homeless, very poor, and destitute.